 - Boil the pre-washed fresh pig stomach for 30-45 minutes, then rinse with cold running water.

 - Pat dry and rub the taco spice into the fatty top layer of the pork.

 - Season the meat with all the other seasonings and massage well with your fingers.
 Allow the meat to marinate for at least an hour or overnight for a richer flavor profile.

 - Over medium heat, add olive oil to a large skillet.
 Once the oil heats up well, add the meat and cook for 5-10 minutes until golden brown and cooked.
 Slice according to your desired bite-size.

 - Heat the corn tortillas until they're hot and slightly puffy.

-- To make your tacos de Buche, lay the warm tortillas on a clean surface and add an avocado base, then a tablespoon of salsa, and pieces of the meat.
-(I always add some pineapples here for a fruity taste, this is optional)
+- To make your tacos de Buche, lay the warm tortillas on a clean surface and add an avocado base, followed by a tablespoon of salsa, and pieces of the meat.
+(I always add some pineapples here for a fruity taste; this is optional)

 - Garnish this delicious dish with fresh coriander and some chili flakes for some heat.